Playing With: Ungrateful Bastard

 - Downplayed: Bob saves Alice from falling into the spikes.
 Not a thank is given.

-- Justified: Bob was a well-known troublemaker, so Alice assumed the spikes were part of his prank, and he saved her when the prank goes wrong.
+- Bob was a well-known troublemaker, so Alice assumed the spikes were part of his prank, and he saved her when the prank goes wrong.

 - Inverted: Bob saves Alice from falling flat in her own face.
 (Ergo: Not an immediately lethal/game-breaking accident) Alice becomes his Meido from that day on.
 Holy Disproportionate Rewards, Batman!